-A pop-up screen displays.
+A pop-up window displays.

-- 7. Change the polling frequency or stop polling:

-- To change the polling frequency:

-- a.
-In the Poll Interval field, enter a time in seconds.

-- b.
-Click the Set Interval button.

-- To stop polling, click the Stop button.
+- 7. Change the polling frequency or stop polling: - To change the polling frequency, do the following: - a.
+In the Poll Interval field, enter a time in seconds. - b.
+Click the Set Interval button. - To stop polling, click the Stop button.

-View, Renew, or Release a TCP/IP Internet Connection
+View or Change a TCP/IP Internet Connection

 You can view information about a TCP/IP Internet connection of the modem router and renew or release such a connection.
-This information displays only if the modem router connects to the ISP network over a TCP/IP connection (see Specify a Cable or Fiber Connection Without a Login Requirement on page 65).

-To view the TCP/IP Internet connection status or renew or release the TCP/IP Internet connection:
+To view or change the TCP/IP Internet connection status: